Do you want more information about prenuptial agreements?

 Clearly identify any separate property you own prior to the marriage.
 The court will not include such property in the marital estate during a divorce.

 You and/or your intended may waive the right to spousal support, or alimony, in your prenup.
-You need to carefully consider this move, which makes it an important topic to discuss with an attorney prior to signing.
+You need to carefully consider this move, which makes it an important topic to discuss with a family law attorney prior to signing.

 Make sure the execution of your agreement complies with current Texas law.
 Otherwise, the court could invalidate it.

-The above may have than it answered.
+The above may have raised more questions for you than it answered.
 If that is the case, you could take advantage of the need for legal counsel before even talking to your future spouse about your desire for a prenuptial agreement.

 Take charge of your family law issues